glFusion/shop/README.md

 This version of the Shop plugin requires at least version 1.0.7 of the lgLib plugin for supporting functions.

 ## Considerations if you have the Paypal Plugin installed
+The Shop plugin includes wrapper functions to match the Paypal functions used by external plugins, e.g. Subscription and Evlist.
+Since these function names are the same they cannot be enabled while the Paypal plugin is enabled.

+The wrapper functions are disabled by default during the installation of the Shop plugin if the Paypal plugin is detected.
+After disabling the Paypal plugin you should visit the Configuration area for the Shop plugin and enable them.

-  - If you have Paypal version 0.6.1 or later installed, data from that plugin is automatically transferred into the Shop plugin.
+  - If you have Paypal version 0.6.1 or later installed, data from that plugin is automatically transferred into the Shop plugin.a
-  - If you have an earlier version installed, you *must* either disable the Paypal plugin or update it to v0.6.1+.
-There will be function name conflicts if you don't do this and Shop cannot be installed.
+  - If you have Paypal version 0.6.0 installed, you can migrate data by clicking the `Migrate from Paypal` button under the `Maintenance` menu of Shop.
+This option is only shown if there are no products or categories already created in Shop.
+    - The Paypal plugin does not have to be enabled for this migration to work.
+    - This process will update the Paypal schema to 0.6.1 before migrating.
+There should be no effect on the operation of the Paypal plugin.
+However, you may have difficulty upgrading Paypal later.
+The recommended approach is to update to Paypal v0.6.1 before migrating.
   - The Shop plugin is initially visible only to Administrators.
 Before opening the store publicly you should disable the Paypal plugin.
 A message is displayed on the Shop pages as a reminder.
   - You will need to manually change any autotags or other explicit links to the Paypal plugin.
   - You may wish to enable rewrite rules on your server to redirect `/paypal/` to `/shop/` for search engines and external links.

-Shop and Paypal (0.6.1+) both contain wrapper functions to support the `service_XXX_paypal()` functions, and will not load those functions if they're already defined.
-If both plugins are enabled there is no way to know which version of the function will be loaded so you should disable Paypal as soon as possible.

-If you have the Paypal plugin version 0.6.0 and choose to disable it during installation, you can still migrate data from it into the Shop plugin.
-Open the Shop administration area and click on the `Maintenance` menu option.
-If the following conditions are met you can migrate data from the Paypal plugin:
-  - There have been no orders entered in the Shop plugin.
-  - There have been no products added to the catalog.
-Note that the Paypal tables will be updated to version 0.6.1 which may make it more difficult to update it later.
-The recommended approach is to update to Paypal 0.6.1 before installing Shop.

 ## Installation
 Installation is accomplished by using the glFusion automated plugin installer.